Arctia opulenta

-Arctia opulenta is a moth of the family Erebidae.
+Arctia opulenta, also known as the opulent tiger moth, is a moth of the family Erebidae.
 It was described by Henry Edwards in 1881.
-It is found from Alaska through northern British Columbia to Labrador.
-The habitat consists of arctic tundra and alpine and subalpine tundra.
+It is found from Alaska through northern British Columbia to Labrador in arctic tundra and alpine and subalpine tundra habitats.

+While Arctia opulenta is visually similar to the garden tiger moth, they are distinct species.
+Arctia opulenta can be differentiated from the garden tiger moth by its small size and eyes.

+The adult moths of this species are diurnal.
 The length of the forewings is about 25 mm.